Craig Mullins

-Craig Mullins (born 1964) is an American digital painter, and leading international concept artist.
+Craig Mullins is an American digital painter, and leading international concept artist.
 He has created art for books, video games and films.
 He is often considered to be a pioneer in the field of digital painting, painting digitally for many years before drawing tablets were available.

 Biography

-Craig Mullins was born in 1964 in California and moved at the age of three to Ohio.
-When he was 18, he went back to California, where for several years he lived in the proximity of Los Angeles.
-He went to Pitzer College in Claremont, California, for two years, and then studied at Art Center College of Design to study product design and illustration.
+Craig Mullins was born in 1964 in California and moved to Ohio at the age of three.
+When he was 18 he went back to California, where for several years he lived in the proximity of Los Angeles.
+He went to Pitzer College in Claremont, California for two years, then studied at Art Center College of Design to study product design and illustration.
 He started out as a transportation designer and got a job at Ford in Detroit.
-There, he discovered that his design sense was a little bit too extreme for the car industry, so he returned to Art Center to study Illustration, where he got his BFA in 1990.
-Since then, he has worked on many projects as concept artist, illustrator and matte painter.
-Mullins realized that the digital era freed him from all geographical constraints, so he moved to Hawaii, where he lived for almost 20 years until he relocated back to mainland U.S. due to his sons attending school there.
+There he discovered his design sense was a little bit too extreme for the car industry, so he returned to Art Center to study illustration and earned his BFA in 1990.
+Since then, he has worked on many projects as concept artist, illustrator, and matte painter.
+Mullins realized that the digital era freed him from all geographical constraints so he moved to Hawaii.

 He stated that he is trying to stay in as many areas of illustration as possible.
-His works are inspired by John Singer Sargent, Frank Frazetta.
+His works are inspired by John Singer Sargent and Frank Frazetta.

 Mullins has illustrated cards for the Magic: The Gathering collectible card game.
-He has also been invited to many seminars around the world, such as China and is also highly respected by Chinese artists such as Su Lin, a concept artist residing there.
+He has also been invited to many seminars around the world, such as China, and is also highly respected by Chinese artists such as Su Lin, a concept artist residing there.